securitysavage/savageCTI/README.md

 ## Notes

 You must sign up for a Shodan/Greynoise account to get an API key.

-To use external files such as IP lists with the container, place them in the local share directory you established with your ```docker run``` command.
+To use external files such as IP lists within the container, place them in the local share directory you established using your ```docker run``` command.

 Twitter: [@securitysavage](https://twitter.com/securitysavage)